Get

 Image By: Piqsels

-The End of Pregnancy
+The End of the Pregnancy

-You will notice more pronounced behavioral changes, including nesting behavior, becoming tired more easily, and showing greater affection.
+You will notice more pronounced behavioral changes, including exhibiting nesting behavior, becoming tired more easily, and showing greater affection.
 There could also be nipple discharge as she prepares to lactate.

-Preparing For Birth
+Preparing for Birth

 Your Great Dane will need you to help her as much as possible as she gives birth.
-Giving her a whelping box is one of the first things you can do, ensuring it’s safe, warm, and comfy.
-Make sure it’s big enough for Mom and her puppies and high-sided enough that Mom can climb out comfortably, but her puppies will be kept safe inside.
+Setting up a whelping box is one of the first things you can do, ensuring that it’s safe, warm, and comfy.
+Make sure it’s big enough for the mother and her puppies and high-sided enough that she can climb out comfortably, but her puppies will be kept safe inside.
+Your veterinarian will further advise you on how to support your dog as she gives birth.

 Signs that your Great Dane is beginning to get ready for stage one of labor include: